ManonLef/To-Do-App/resources and notes/notes.md

 - It's getting a lot harder to keep track of all the different elements.
 I'm glad I separated many of the concerns during the earlier stages and took my time to achieve some sort of organization and responsibilities for my modules.

 ### Extracted to-do's to carry over to next days
+- [x] look into errors upon deleting last project or make sure the first project default is non-deletable
+- [ ] add color/style to current project in project list

+## 20230331
 - [ ] create function(s) to edit a task
-  - [ ] think through the workflow and perhaps start with just the task name or checkmark first
-- [ ] look into errors upon deleting last project or make sure the first project default is non-deletable
-- [ ] add color/style to current project in project list
+  - [x] create function to edit checked status of a specific task